Immigration-Focused Hill Day and Grassroots Mobilization

 Strong innovation economies (everywhere) require immigrants.
 In the coming months and weeks, Congress and the Administration will consider multiple proposals to alter the VISA programs that are most frequently used by immigrant entrepreneurs and highly skilled technology professionals.

 Some of these proposals have positive components, while others would hurt the innovation economy.
 They are all complex.
 Your leadership and advocacy are essential to protecting Pittsburgh's interests.
-Two ways that you can help are:

 Potential Positive Reforms:

 - Creating a Rapid Path to Work Status and A Green Card for Immigrants who Earned Advanced STEM Degrees from U.S. Colleges and Universities.

 - Allocating a Special Pool of H-1B Visas for Small Businesses and Start-Ups

 - Increasing the Cap for H1-B Visas from 65,000 to 85,000 (and allowing the cap to rise as economic demand increases)